genecoding/Cplusplus-How-to-program-8th/ex10_10-14_card_shuffle_and_deal/README.md

 ---
 A card playing game which
-can tell all hands(no pair, one pair, two pairs, three kindof, straight, flush, full house, four kindof, straight flush) and evaluate it.
+can tell all hands(no pair, one pair, two pairs, three kindof, straight, flush, full house, four kindof, straight flush) and evaluate them.
-can play with human(player2) or play with computer(dealer).
+can select to play with human(player2) or play with computer(dealer).
 can change cards.